 Recruiting experts say gamification through coding simulators can significantly increase people’s interest in job openings, while projecting an innovative image of the employer.
 However, the most important benefit of simulators is their ability to deliver accurate previews of applicants’ future job performance.

 According to Karl Kapp, professor at Bloomsburg University in Pennsylvania and author of The Gamification of Learning and Instruction, this approach gives programmers thought-provoking and job-relevant problems to solve.
-Kapp says, “If programmers figure them out, the game keeps taking them to more-difficult problems, and at the end, they might get a job offer.”
+Kapp says, “If programmers figure them out, the game keeps taking them to more-difficult problems, and in the end, they might get a job offer.”

 In other words, a talent magnet.